KrekoG/vanillaplus/README.md

 The server is free to play but the necessary upkeep is not.
 Donations are welcome and appreciated, but they are just that, donations.
 Find more information about this on the [website](https://vanillaplus.org/), under the `Support Project` and `Rewards` menu points.

 Bringing positive attention to the server is also a great way to help the project.
 A good example of this would be raising the attention of like minded individuals, such as creating content on twitch or youtube (see [Hamsterwheel](https://www.youtube.com/channel/UCQkKf5qwYKyJlyhZPbdAVmw)).
 A bad example would be spamming forums and competitors with links to the server.
 Committing acts of terror to coerce people to play on the server is also shunned.
-Please do **NOT** engage in war crimes to make the server more popular either.
+Please do **NOT** engage in war crimes to make the server more popular.

 ## Addons

 There are some community developed addons that are made specificly for the server, but any addon made for `1.12.1` will work.
-Some have dependencies that you will need to install, always read the readme file.
+Some have dependencies that you will need to install so always read the readme file.
 You may also want to check the pinned messages of the #addons channel and may ask for help on [Discord](https://discord.com/invite/CfC8PGmg?utm_source=https://github.com/KrekoG/vanillaplus&utm_medium=Connect).
 If you can't find your addon folder at `<wow folder>\Interface\AddOns`, starting the game successfully will create it for you.

 ### Server specific addons: